Augustine-Geeft/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c: C program that prints the alphabet in lowercase, followed by
 		    a new line, using only the putchar function exactly twice.

+3-print_alphabets.c: C program that prints the alphabet in lowercase, then in
+		     uppercase, followed by a new line, using only the putchar function exactly three times.